 No Tissue: Never use tissue or paper towel to clean silver.

-Silver is soft and can become scratched easily.
-You can use a special silver cloth to polish your items, but a lint-free flannel, microfiber, or other soft nonabrasive cloth will do as well.
-Do not use paper towels or tissues to polish your jewelry as they contain fibers that can scratch the silver.
+You can use a special cloth to polish your items, but a lint-free flannel, microfiber, or other soft nonabrasive cloth will do as well.
+Do not use paper towels or tissues to polish your jewelry as they contain fibers that can scratch your jewelry..

-When polishing, use long back-and-forth motions that mirror the grain of the silver.
+When polishing, use long back-and-forth motion.
 Do not rub in circles, as this will magnify any tiny scratches.
-Also, change to a different section of your cloth frequently to avoid placing tarnish back on the silver.
+Also, change to a different section of your cloth frequently to avoid placing tarnish back on the jewelry.
 You can use a Q-tip to get into small, detailed areas.

 Be careful with rhodium-plated items, as excessive polishing can remove the plating.